ttbowen/game-jolt-api-vb/DOCUMENTATION.md

 Highscores
 =============
-1. **fetchScores(ByVal userInfo As Boolean, ByVal limit As Integer, ByVal tableID As Integer)**
+1. **fetchScores(ByVal userInfo As Boolean, ByVal limit As Integer, ByVal tableID As Integer)** This function fetches scores from a specified leaderboard.
+This function takes 3 arguments "userInfo" which takes a boolean value, "limit" whih takes an integer value and "tableID" which also takes an Integer value type.
+If ou wish to only fetch scores, achieved by GJ users then assign True to the first argument, else this is false.
+The second argument will define how many scores you wish to fetch, just enter the umber of scores you wih to fetch; 100 is the limit to this.
+And for the third argument enter the table ID for where you wish to fetch the scores from; 0 will set this to the primary table.

 2. **addScores(ByVal score As Integer, ByVal sort As Integer, ByVal Guest As Boolean, ByVal extraData As String, ByVal tableID As Integer)**